3 Day Jefferson Experience

 Begin your tour in the west bank community of Westwego; originally a springboard for pioneers headed to the western frontier.

-First stop is the Westwego Historical Museum located on Sala Avenue in the century-old Fisherman's Exchange Building.
+The first stop is the Westwego Historical Museum located on Sala Avenue in the century-old Fisherman's Exchange Building.
 Here you will experience hidden treasures housed in an original early 1900's General Merchandise Store.
 It is completely furnished with antique furniture as well as upstairs living quarters.
 Stop at 4th Street near the Mississippi River and enjoy the Westwego Farmers and Fisheries Market.
 Here you can shop for produce, seafood and other local favorites.
 Pick up delicious prepared foods or sip a cappuccino while you stroll through the market.
 You will find plants for your garden, art for your walls and beautiful handcrafted items.
 Enjoy Music at the Market every Saturday during regular market hours.

 Continue east on the West Bank Expressway or follow the levee to the City of Gretna, one of Louisiana's largest national historic districts.
-Visit the German-American Cultural Museum that traces the history of the German immigration into southeast Louisiana in the early 1700's.
-Next see the David Crocket Fire Company; the oldest continuous active volunteer fire company in the United States with an original 1876 Steam Pumper.
+Visit the German-American Cultural Museum that traces the history of the German immigration into southeast Louisiana in the early 1700s.
+Next, see the David Crocket Fire Company; the oldest continuously active volunteer fire company in the United States with an original 1876 Steam Pumper.
 Sit in on a blacksmith demonstration at the Gretna Green Blacksmith Shop.
 Each February, on Valentine's Day, you can join in the annual Wedding Vow Renewal Ceremony; or visit in the fall and experience the Gretna Heritage Festival.